Lufthansa cancels 1,700 flights due to pilots' strike

 The pilots announced on Sunday plans to strike on short-haul routes on Tuesday and both short- and long-haul flights on Wednesday.
 Lufthansa said it was cancelling 816 and 890 flights on those days, respectively, affecting a total of around 180,000 passengers.

-The carrier has asked a labor court in Munich to issue a temporary injunction to avert the strike, with a ruling likely due later on Monday.
-Last week, a labor court in Frankfurt rejected a similar request for an injunction.
+The carrier has asked a labour court in Munich to issue a temporary injunction to avert the strike, with a ruling likely due later on Monday.
+Last week, a labour court in Frankfurt rejected a similar request for an injunction.

 (Additional reporting by Peter Maushagen in Frankfurt and Jens Hack in Munich, editing by Louise Heavens)